-I never thought in a million years that mango and coconut would compliment each other in a rice dish.
+I never thought in a million years that mango and coconut would compliment each other, That is why I am so excited to share this mango coconut rice.
 Really I am quite surprised by my findings, and it seems like I am learning something new each day.
 Don’t think of a minute that I am complaining, rather far from it.

 When you’re a hardcore foodie it’s your duty to do plenty of trial and error, if I didn’t then I wouldn’t have the ability to share so many recipes with my readers.
 How it works is I am the guinea pig and you simply follow the recipe to a tee to replicate the same results…..easy!

 Now let me explain how I managed to create such a wonderful rice bowl.
 I was making a batch of Cuban mojo chicken, something I normally do with black beans and rice, then I thought to myself, let’s change the status quo and pair the chicken with something different.

 I thought rice, you know a nice balance of slow releasing carbohydrates would go nicely with some lean protein (chicken) and then I thought about sweet potato mash, only I eat potatoes with plenty of my meals, so ruled it out straight away.

 My mind went into overdrive as I started to consider a few ways to “jazz up” the rice without making it unhealthy or too complex for my readers.

 I thought to myself “wouldn’t it be nice to make some rice with a splash of coconut milk and combined with a few pieces of fruit”.

 My initial thoughts turned to papaya but the groceries charged way too much.
 Then I looked in my freezer and found a huge bag of mango chunks and bam!! mango coconut rice happened.